 I am not sure who they were targeting here to buy the houses, likely wealthy investors looking for tax depreciation benefits as it certainly wasn’t for the locals.

-The results from this year’s auctions proves the importance of location and demand.
+The results from this year’s auctions prove the importance of location and demand.

 Location is crucial when building a property that you are planning to sell at a profit.
 The local market directly influences the property’s desirability, demand, and value.

-A prime location will attract more homeowner buyers as well as more investors who might plan to hold on to for the long term for capital growth benefits and this demand is what leads to higher sale prices.
+A prime location will attract more homeowner buyers as well as more investors who might plan to hold on for the long term for capital growth benefits, and this demand is what leads to higher sale prices.

-Prime factors, even in regional towns, that need to be considered is the proximity to amenities, schools, transportation options, and the desirability of the neighbourhood.
+Prime factors, even in regional towns, that need to be considered include the proximity to amenities, schools, transportation options, and the desirability of the neighbourhood.

-They have chosen an area with a low population, of less than 3,000 people as well decided to build properties that do not meet the market demand.
+They have chosen an area with a low population, of less than 3,000 people, as well as deciding to build properties that do not meet the market demand.

 The lack of due diligence and market research ultimately set the contestants up for failure by not aligning the type of property to the demand of the market.